top of page

 • Swim Length of St. Clair River: Cross under the Blue Water Bridge from Lake Huron, then ride the brisk current while swimming the entire length of the St. Clair River as a relay (stage 16).

 • March to Mariners’ Church of Detroit: The final four swimmers finishing at Belle Isle Beach in Detroit will present our delivery of iron ore to receiving dignitaries.
-Then, all Edmund Fitzgerald Memorial Swim participants and their guests will be invited to lead a tentatively scheduled march from the finish line to the Mariners’ Church of Detroit.
+Then, all Edmund Fitzgerald Memorial Swim participants and their guests will be invited to lead a march from the finish line to the Mariners’ Church of Detroit.
 In a memorial service, the church bell will be rung 29 times for each crew member of the Edmund Fitzgerald, just as it was 50 years ago.

 Photo of Detroit Belle Isle Beach

-NOTE: The Mariners' Church of Detroit memorial service is confirmed, but permits are still pending for the march.
+* The Mariners' Church of Detroit memorial service is confirmed, but permits are still pending for the march.

 Photo of Jim Dreyer ringing Edmund Fitzgerald bell